 Programme group: Political Economy and Transnational Governance

 Brian Burgoon is Professor of International and Comparative Political Economy at the University of Amsterdam (UvA).
 Since June 2014, he is also Director of the Amsterdam Institute for Social Science Research (AISSR) at the UvA.
 He received his PhD from MIT in 1998 and has been on the UvA faculty since 2001.
-His research and teaching concentrate on the interaction between political and economic life in an age of globalization.
-This includes study of the nature, origins, and consequences of foreign trade, investment and migration; study of welfare and labor-market policies and standards; and study of how economic conditions influence political conflict.
+His research focuses on the politics of economic globalization; of welfare and labor-market policies and standards; and of how economic conditions influence political violence.

 Burgoon Inaugural Address (June 6, 2013)